-The case involving the (alleged) extortion of David Letterman appeared in the news again because Joe Halderman’s attorney appeared in a court with a unique perspective on the facts in the case.
+The case involving the (alleged) extortion of David Letterman appeared in the news again because Joe Halderman’s attorney appeared in a court with a unique perspective on the facts in the case (link was removed).

 As you probably remember, Joe Halderman is accused of threatening to release information about Dave’s sexual affairs with NBC staffers unless Letterman handed over 2 million dollars.
 This caused involvement by the police, an on-air confession by Dave, and perhaps a divorce trial in Letterman’s future.

 Halderman, however, has now stated that this wasn’t an attempt at extortion at all.
 He was simply offering to sell Dave a movie script he was developing about Letterman’s sexual behavior with the staff.
 It was just a simple business transaction, and he was only trying to give Dave first crack at owning the rights to the script.
 A very charitable offer!